Cacti4/retardlist/retards.md

 978270449303695360 : nowel, c++ client crashes on inject for being in the wrong timezone

 666607792047783952 : Itsryder, countless cases of tardism, doesnt know why he got retard role then spams all the owners dms.

+904883324449878066 : Obama Gaming, told me my config was skidded bc it was 2000 lines.
+He thinks you make a config in a text editor (he was being serious)